LeeoBianchi/Jommander.jl/README.md

 ````
 Where $\omega_1$ and $\tilde{\omega}_2$ are two Gaussian random vectors in pixel and harmonic space respectively.

 In general, it is always convenient to deal with each element in the space where they are naturally diagonal.
 For this reason, the noise covariance matrix will remain defined in the pixel space, and so does $\omega_1$.
 The spherical harmonic transforms $\mathbf{Y}$ and $\mathbf{Y}^\mathrm{T}$ are applied to make everything consistent.

-## Run
+## Run an example

 To run an example of CMB power spectrum sampling, starting from an observed simulated map with noise and incomplete sky coverage, use the script `PSchainMPI.jl` as:
 ````shell
 $ mpiexec -n {Ntask} julia PSchainMPI.jl
 ````

+The script `PSchainplot.jl` can then be used to produce plots of the obtained chain of power spectra.